Top 10 Hiking Tips for Women

 2. If You're a Beginner Hiker, Start with Beginner Hikes

 Because hiking is just a variation of walking, and we all walk all the time, you may assume that the only thing that determines what hike you do is how fit you are.
 Not true.
-Every time you hike, your neuromuscular system learns something about how to place your foot, how to keep your balance, and what adjustments the upcoming terrain will require.
+Every time you hike, your neuromuscular system learns how to place your foot, keep your balance, and what adjustments the upcoming terrain will require.
 The more you hike, the more all of this becomes unconscious and automatic, just like driving a car.
-The biggest difference between an experienced and an inexperienced hiker Is not how fast they hike, but how comfortable they feel going downhill or hiking on uneven ground.
+The biggest difference between an experienced and an inexperienced hiker Is not how fast they hike but how comfortable they feel going downhill or hiking on uneven ground.

 women hiking along the at in virginia